Person staying at Manston migrant centre dies - Home Office

 "A post-mortem examination will take place so it would not be appropriate to comment further at this time."

-The spokesperson said there was "no evidence at this stage" that the person died from an infectious disease.
+The Home Office said there was "no evidence at this stage" that the person had died from an infectious disease.

 They said: "We take the safety and welfare of those in our care extremely seriously and provide 24/7 health facilities with trained medical staff at Manston."